Software Technology 1 G (8995.4)

 Formula for Grade Calculation

-Total Mark ≥ 85 AND Final Exam Mark ≥ 50
+Total Mark ≥ 85 AND ST1 Capstone Project Mark ≥ 50

-Total Mark ≥ 75 AND Final Exam Mark ≥ 50
+Total Mark ≥ 75 AND ST1 Capstone Project Mark ≥ 50

-Total Mark ≥ 65 AND Final Exam Mark ≥ 50
+Total Mark ≥ 65 AND ST1 Capstone Project Mark ≥ 50

-Total Mark ≥ 50 AND Final Exam Mark ≥ 50
+Total Mark ≥ 50 AND ST1 Capstone Project Mark ≥ 50

-- The student's final grade is based on the Total Mark, obtained as the sum of all the assesment items Quiz 1, Quiz2, Quiz 3, Quiz 4, Lab Work, Assignment and Final Exam Mark.
+- The student final grade is the sum of all the assesment items : Quiz 1, Quiz2, Quiz 3, Quiz 4, ST1 Assignment and ST1 Capstone Project

-- The unit convener reserves the right to question students orally on any of their submitted work.
+- The unit convenor reserves the right to question students on any of their submitted work for moderation and academic integrity purposes, which may result in an adjustment to the marks awarded for a specific task.

 Supplementary assessment is not offered in this unit unless required by the relevant university policy.